haris867/haris867/README.md

 ### Hi there 👋

+My name is Haris Usman and I'm a 23 year old developer based is Oslo, Norway.

+Skills:

+- HTML
+- CSS
+- JavaScript

 <!--
 **haris867/haris867** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.